thelfer/tfel/docs/web/documentations.md

 eqnPrefixTemplate: "($$i$$)"
 ---

+Welcome to the **official documentation** for TFEL and MFront.
+This section provides a **structured overview** of all available resources, organized by topic and difficulty level.

 This page provides several links to available documentations regarding `TFEL` and `MFront`, which are fairly detailed.
 Unfortunately, most of these materials are written in French.
 They also mostly refer to